hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

-# THC's favourite Tips & Tricks & Hacks (Cheat Sheet)
+# THC's favourite Tips, Tricks & Hacks (Cheat Sheet)

 A collection of our favourite tricks.
 Many of those tricks are not from us.
 We merely collect them.